-2. A Sound-Producing Device
+2. Carry a Sound-Producing Device

 A whistle is the most affordable sound producing device on the market (Amazon, $1.48).
 Some life jackets even include one.
 It is important to get a Marine-grade safety whistle that has no moving parts and can produce a sound audible up to one-half of a mile.
 The type of whistles with a little pea inside the device can fail to make a sound when wet.
 Another alternative is an air horn though they are considerable higher priced than a whistle.
 Air horns are available for one-time disposable use or refillable with a built-in pump.

-3. A Visual Distress Signal
+3. Carry a Visual Distress Signal

 As most individuals paddle in daylight hours, a daytime visual distress signal can be a safety mirror or an orange/black visual distress flag.
 Both are acceptable.
 However, the safety mirror can be seen at a greater distance on a sunny day.
 If you paddle in the evening, an all-around white light or a headlamp will work (more on night lighting later in the article).